First Ontario-licensed sportsbooks went live on April 4, 2022, ushering in the new era of online sports betting in Canada’s most populous province.

 If you are looking for the best, safest, and completely legal real money online sportsbooks in Ontario, you have come to the right place.
 In this guide, you will find everything you need to know about the top licensed and regulated Ontario sports betting sites — all the info you need to get started placing bets on your favorite teams.

-Prior to the opening of the newly regulated market, Canada has had some peculiar laws when it comes to sports betting and gambling in general, with the Ontario Lottery and Gaming Corporation (OLGC) — a Crown corporation, owned by the government of Ontario — holding a monopoly over the online gambling market for many years.
+Prior to the opening of the newly regulated market, Canada had some peculiar laws when it comes to sports betting and gambling in general, with the Ontario Lottery and Gaming Corporation (OLGC) — a Crown corporation, owned by the government of Ontario — holding a monopoly over the online gambling market for many years.

 In 2021, this monopoly was finally broken, as the necessary laws were passed to allow private gaming companies to come into the market and get proper gaming licenses and take real money bets in the biggest Canadian province.